 There are two times each year when I see an uptick in the occurrence of SARD.
-The first is in the fall.
-Around Thanksgiving.
-The second is in the spring.
-Around Valentines day.
+The first is in the fall, especially around Thanksgiving.
+The second is in the spring, often around Valentines day.
 During these times, the adrenal gland typically experiences an increase in activity.
 Why?

 In the autumn the adrenal gland helps the body prepare for the stress of the coming winter.
 It helps the animal grow a winter coat, deal with the cold weather and fewer calories, go into hibernation.
 In the spring, the adrenal gland is involved with the new seasonal changes: coming out of hibernation, preparing for breeding.